Table of Contents

 Imagine you are driving on a road and suddenly you realise that you don’t know the speed limit of that road, what would you do?
-That raises an important question, what is the speed limit in the highway?
+That raises an important question, what is the speed limit on the highway?

-Why there is a speed limit in highway, how it is specified, who sets it, etc.
+Why there is a speed limit on the highway, how it is specified, who sets it, etc.

 Please read this interesting blog for details:

 Speed Limit simply means the maximum permitted posted speed of any vehicle on a road or highway.
 What you see on the speed signboard, is the upper limit of the road in Kph or Mph depending on the national speed unit standard.

 Normally National Roads, Motorway and Freeways provide high-speed limits and the posted limits are placed at every entry point of those roads and, also with the repeater speed signposts at regular intervals.
 Generally, the speed limits are quite constant along the whole stretch of that road until a reduced speed is proposed due to some temporary traffic management during ongoing road maintenance or construction.

 In the urban street, it is generally recommended to drive at 30 KPH or lower speed, unless the posted signs recommend otherwise.
 In the UK, Smart motorways come with Variable Speed Limit Signs (VMS).
 The VMS signs are the latest speed management systems to control the speed of the motorways in a real-time situation.